Lolo-Ama/Capstone-Project-Netflix-Data/README.md

 # Capstone-Project-Netflix-Data
-Codecademy Capstone Project to visualize Netflix data using Python.
+Capstone Project to visualize Netflix stock data using Python.